RidwanAz/Darey.io_Devops_Project/Ansible_Refactoring_Assignments_and_Imports/project_11.md

     ansible_host=Web1-UAT-Server-Private-IP-Address ansible_ssh_user='ec2-user'
     ansible_host=Web2-UAT-Server-Private-IP-Address> ansible_ssh_user='ec2-user'

 iv.
-In /etc/ansible/ansible.cfg file uncomment roles_path string and provide a full path to your roles directory roles_path    = /home/ubuntu/ansible-config-mgt/roles, so Ansible could know where to find configured roles.
+In /etc/ansible/ansible.cfg file uncomment roles_path string and provide a full path to your roles directory roles_path= /home/ubuntu/ansible-config-mgt/roles, so Ansible could know where to find configured roles.

 v.
 It is time to start adding some logic to the webserver role.
 Go into tasks directory, and within the main.yml file, start writing configuration tasks to do the following: